The Six Basic Emotions and Expressions

 Parrott’s Tree-Structured Theory

 Another theory that has gained notoriety is Parrott’s tree-structured approach to human emotions and their layers.
 In his 2001 study, Emotions in Social Psychology, Parrott proposed that theories of emotion have been built upon a very small foundation that should be questioned.
-Fear, anger, love, sadness, etc have been the emotions that most psychologists have focused on, but he notes that hundreds of emotions are recognized in ordinary language.
+Fear, anger, love, sadness, etc have been the emotions that most psychologists have focused on, but he notes that many emotions are recognized in ordinary language.
 Parrott worked to build out a broader sample, where basic emotions were branched out into different forms of feeling.
 Some of these emotions were not categorized by human expression, but rather, emotional states.